- Color Formulas: Head over to our Color Formulas page to find over 1,000 color formulas.

 - Vintage Colors: Just because an old color of ours was discontinued doesn’t mean it’s gone forever!
-You can find color formulas to match all of our discontinued colors by going to our Color Formulas page, selecting the dye type, dyebath size and then using the “All Collections” dropdown to select “Vintage Colors.”
+You can find color formulas to match all of our discontinued colors by going to our Color Formulas page, selecting the dye type and then using the “Rit Collections” dropdown to select “Vintage Colors.”

 - Dye Method: The sink or bucket or stovetop method are the best for mixing colors, letting you easily tweak dye amounts to get just the right color.
 However, our color formulas will also work in a washer.
 If you are using Rit DyeMore for Synthetics to dye a synthetic fabric (fabrics containing more than 35% polyester, acrylic or acetate), then you must use the stovetop method.